gzcwnk/Redcap-on-rootless-podman/README.md

-ssh in ( do not sudo ) as the user who will run the rootless container, in my case svc_redcaptest (this is the test environment)
+ssh in ( do not sudo ) as the user who will run the rootless container, in this case svc_redcaptest (this is the test environment)

 Create the build directory